StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-09-03-creating-the-screens-2.markdown

 I came across an interesting-looking Unity animation asset - **[DOTween](http://dotween.demigiant.com/)** - whilst working on the ShelterBox project.
 In fact, so interesting it looked I purchased the 'pro' version - **[DOTween Pro](http://dotween.demigiant.com/pro.php)** - before even using it; I had a feeling it would come in handy in future projects even if I didn't get to use it at the time.
 And, sure enough, this has been the case.

-DOTween has many features, but the main attration for me was the way it allows comlex tweening and manipulation of animations via code and, as such, can be controlled within the codebase of the project without having to resort to the somewhat 'clunky' (in my opinion) animation creation tools available out of Unity the box.
+DOTween has many features, but the main attration for me was the way it allows complex tweening and manipulation of animations via code and, as such, can be controlled within the codebase of the project without having to resort to the somewhat 'clunky' (in my opinion) animation creation tools available out of Unity the box.

 I have used it here in order to tween between one set of _Vector3_ and _Rotation_ data for a formation of screens and another.
 So it turns out my method of recording the coordinates data for each formation, as outlined in my previous post, was **the correct thing to do!**